lbuetgit/OSSLab_Final_VoiceAssistent/README.md

 ![](images/rhasspysettings.PNG)

 Second, the sentences which we want the voice assistent to understand, have to be defined.
-Therefore, under the tab 'sentences', the following code has to be stored.
+Therefore, under the tab 'sentences', the following code has to be added.
 ```
 [Get_Time]
 what time is it